akeneo/transporteo/README.md

 The 1.7 source PIM you will migrate from can be either installed locally or remotely.

-The 2.0 destination PIM you will migrate to should be installed locally.
-If that's not the case, don't worry, we'll do it for you with [Docker](https://www.docker.com/).
+The 2.0 destination PIM you will migrate to should be installed locally running on the port 80, you can install it following these [instructions](https://docs.akeneo.com/latest/install_pim/manual/system_requirements/system_requirements.html).
+We do not support the Docker installation yet regarding Transporteo.

 Before proceeding, we strongly encourage you to read our documentation and our functional and technical blog posts about the version 2.0:
 - [System Requirements](https://docs.akeneo.com/2.0/install_pim/system_requirements/system_requirements.html), documentation